karolgalindo02/karolgalindo02/README.md

 🐧 I'm a Frontend web developer

-- 🔭 I’m currently learning about Backend and Next.js
+- 🔭 I’m currently learning about Videogame development with Unity
 - 🎯 I am looking to collaborate on projects with innovative ideas and effective solutions.
 - 📌 You can contact me here <a href="mailto:karolgalindo2018@gmail.com?subject=Servicios%20requeridos&body=Hola%20Karol!%20%F0%9F%91%8B">Mail</a> and [LinkedIn](https://www.linkedin.com/in/karol-galindo/)
 - 👾 I'm a music and videogames lover